joric/oneliners/README.md

 ### Prod

 In Python, the prod() function, available in the math module (from Python 3.8 onwards), calculates the product of all elements in an iterable.
+Unfortunately, you cannot represent the indices 0, 1, -1 as a single slice with step.

 * https://leetcode.com/problems/maximum-product-of-three-numbers